heroqu/rsync-backup-osx/README.md

   - no need for me personally yet.
     - Would be simple to accomplish with numbered scheme when destination directories are named ```bk.0```, ```bk.1```, ```bk.N``` - just shift dirs by 1 and delete the biggest numbered one.
     - Little more complicated if naming scheme is based on time stamping ```bk.2015-05-29```, ```bk.2015-05-28``` etc. In this case one can parse suffixes or just rely on creation date.
 Again, I personally don't need it yet.
-- exclude list usage in to prevent certain directories from archiving.
+- Option to use *exclude list* to prevent certain directories from archiving.
-- Use time stamp suffix naming scheme:
+- Time stamp suffix naming scheme:

 ```
 /Volumes/BK_DISK/home_backups/john.2015-05-28_235958